titu1994/Super-Resolution-using-Generative-Adversarial-Networks/README.md

 # Implementation Details

 The SRGAN model is built in stages within models.py.
 Initially, only the SR-ResNet model is created, to which the VGG network is appended to create the pre-training model.
+The VGG weights are freezed as we will not update these weights.

 In the pre-train mode:

 1. The discriminator model is not attached to the entire network.
 Therefore it is only the SR + VGG model that will be pretrained.
 2. During pretraining, the VGG perceptual losses will be used to train (using the ContentVGGRegularizer) and TotalVariation loss (using
 TVRegularizer).
-No other loss (MSE, Discriminator) will be applied.
+No other loss (MSE, Binary crosss entropy, Discriminator) will be applied.
 3. Content Regularizer loss will be applied to the VGG Convolution 2-2 layer

 In the full train mode: